United States Department of Commerce: Herbert Hoover as secretary of commerce

 Herbert Hoover was appointed Secretary of Commerce in 1921 by then-President Warren G. Harding.
 Hoover was, by far, the most active secretary in the history of the department until the end of his position in 1928.

-After his election as president in 1920, Warren G. Harding rewarded Hoover for his support, offering to appoint him as either Secretary of the Interior or Secretary of Commerce.
+In his memoirs, he described the office as he found it after being sworn in:The Department of Commerce was a congeries of independent bureaus left behind when the labor activities were separated into the Labor Department some years before.
+It consisted of the Bureau of Foreign and Domestic Commerce, Lighthouses, Navigation, Coast and Geodetic Survey, Census, Standards, and Fisheries and the Steamboat Inspection Service.
+They were all old establishments created prior to the Department itself.
+Each was an inbred bureaucracy of its own.
+There was little departmental spirit, or esprit de corps.
+Some of the bureaus even placed their own names on their letterheads without mentioning the Department.
+This lack of cohesion was emphasized by the fact that the Bureaus were housed in fifteen different buildings, mostly rented, and some of them condemned by the District of Columbia fire and health departments.
+Oscar Straus, who was one of my predecessors, told me that my job would not require more than two hours of work a day.
+Indeed, that was all the time that the former Secretaries devoted to it.
+Putting the fish to bed at night and turning on the lights around the coast were possibly the major concepts of the office.After his election as president in 1920, Warren G. Harding rewarded Hoover for his support, offering to appoint him as either Secretary of the Interior or Secretary of Commerce.
 Secretary of Commerce was considered a minor Cabinet post, with limited and vaguely defined responsibilities, but Hoover, emphasizing his identity as a businessman, accepted the position.
 In sharp contrast to the Interior Department, there were no scandals at Commerce.